Charminar: History

 The Charminar was constructed at the intersection of the historical trade route that connects the city to international markets through the port city of Machilipatnam.
 The Old City of Hyderabad was designed with Charminar as its centrepiece.
 The city was spread around the Charminar in four different quadrants and chambers, segregated according to the established settlements.
 Towards the north of Charminar is the Char Kaman, or four gateways, constructed in the cardinal direction.
 Additional eminent architects from Persia were also invited to develop the city plan.
 The structure itself was intended to serve as a mosque and madrasa.
 It is of Indo-Islamic architecture style, incorporating Persian architectural elements.
 A sample of Charminar is said to have been created at Dabirpura/Nagaboli graveyard before the actual construction.

-Historian Masud Hussain Khan says that the construction of Charminar was completed in the year 1592, and that it is the city of Hyderabad which was actually founded in the year 1591.
-According to the book "Days of the Beloved", Qutb shah constructed the Charminar in the year 1589, on the very spot where he first glimpsed his future queen Bhagmati, and after her conversion to Islam, Qutb Shah renamed the city as "Hyderabad".
-Though the story was rejected by the historians and scholars, it became popular folklore among the locals.

 Qutb Shah was also among the early poets of Dakhani Urdu.
 While laying the foundation of Charminar, he performed the prayers in Dakhini couplets, which are recorded as follows:

+Mughal rule

+Charminar was later captured and became an icon of Mughal Empire, the Asaf Jah I was the custodian of the famous structure.

+80,000 Sepoy units loyal to the Mughal Empire lived within the "garrison of the Charminar" and often viewed it as a sister of the Taj Mahal.